tychobrouwer/ansible/roles/wireguard/README.md

 Requirements
 ----------------

-Needs Python 3 to be installed.
+Needs Python3 and git to be installed.

 Example Playbook
 ----------------